 The Project for Human Resource Development Scholarship (JDS) supports human resource development by providing young leaders from target countries with full scholarships for graduate degrees in top Japanese Universities.

 JDS fellows are expected to contribute to the socio-economic development of their country, by actively engaging in policy formulation and implementation of social and economic development policies when they complete the program and return to their home country.

 Through the JDS program, young leaders are also able to understand the Japanese society, learn about common interests and work towards common goals.
 The JDS program creates a system where academic exchanges, which include immersion and exposure to various fields, become a tool for strengthening international relations.

 The JDS program, which started in 1999, initially targeted Asian countries transitioning into a market economy.
 However, target countries gradually increased to cover other Asian countries with strong bilateral relations with Japan, who requested for support in human resource development.
-The JDS has been implemented in 15 partner countries since 1999, with Nepal as the newest member and Ghana as the first African country to receive the program.
+The JDS has been implemented in 21 partner countries since 1999.
+In addition to Senegal is joining in 2023.

 The JDS program is under the Grant Aid scheme that works under a government-to-government framework.
 Under this scheme, the target country's government, together with representatives from the Japanese government and JICA conducts a preparatory survey to determine the (1) implementation policy, (2) program schedule, (3) priority fields of study, (4) accepting universities in Japan, (5) selection process and (6) appropriate number of JDS fellows.
 During this preparatory survey, the program design is formulated in line with the target countries' priority development issues and Japan's country strategy.